kisonecat/tikzwolke/README.md

 # TikZ Wolke

+**If you are interested in this, you are likely more interested in [TikZJax](https://github.com/kisonecat/tikzjax), though which TikZ runs entirely in the browser in WebAssembly.**

 TikZ Wolke is a service which converts `script` tags (containing TikZ code) into SVGs.
 [Wolke is German for cloud.](https://en.wiktionary.org/wiki/Wolke)